1st Mechanized Infantry Brigade (North Macedonia): History

+Following this, they advanced toward Kochani, Shtip, and Sveti Nikole.
+Later in the war, the brigade participated in the operation to capture Skopje and engaged enemy forces near Tetovo.
+On January 12, 1945, it fought on the Sremski Front in the area between Šid and the Danube River, where it sustained considerable losses.
+On May 26, it operated near Celje, Slovenia, and on its return, it was involved in battles in Bosnia and Herzegovina.
+On June 15, 1945, the brigade entered Skopje in a parade, marking the conclusion of its combat operations.

 The 1st Mechanized Infantry Brigade is the successor of this famous unit and it carries out its tradition.

 The 1st Mechanized Infantry Brigade is directly connected with the formation of the Army of the independent Republic of Macedonia.
 The first servicemen in ARM were from this unit.
 During the past years the brigade went through a process of transformation and now it is defined as a small, modern, mobile and professional unit prepared to cope with all the challenges of the modern time.

 The personnel and the units of the 1st Mechanized Infantry Brigade have participated at many courses, seminars, military exercises and international peace keeping missions in country and abroad.

 The gained knowledge was implemented in the preparation of the personnel to take part in the peace keeping missions in Afghanistan, Iraq, Bosnian and Lebanon.

 The first biggest contingent from this brigade (sized an infantry company) was deployed to the ISAF mission in Afghanistan.
 The same unit has successfully participated in military exercises "Macedonian Flash" 1, 3, 4, 5 and 6 and has conducted NATO self-evaluation level 1 and level 2 according to NATO concept for operational abilities.

-On 18 August 2007 the Brigade was awarded a "Decoration for merit" given by the President of the Republic of Macedonia.
+On 18 August 2007 the Brigade was awarded a "Decoration for merit" given by the President of (then) Republic of Macedonia.